-It wasn't too long after, that Matthew found himself without yet another job, as he was let go from the coffee shop as well.
+It wasn't too long after that Matthew found himself without yet another job, as he was let go from the coffee shop as well.
 He quickly obtained a Food and Beverage Manager position at a nearby hotel.
 Matthew was learning to focus on the positive, to monitor his thoughts and visualize his future success.
-This was, and still is, his "SECRET"!
+This was, and still is his "secret"!
 He learned not to make plans too far in advance, as he knew all too well that "plans" may not actually happen the way you intend them.
-He also learned that people and circumstances will rise up against you, for no apparent reason, but it is sometimes necessary to go through these hardships to truly be able to understand your potential.
-It is your reaction to these hardships that creates your future.
+He also learned that people and circumstances will rise up against you for no apparent reason, but it is sometimes necessary to go through these hardships to truly be able to understand your potential.
+It is your reaction to these hardships that creates and molds your future.
 You must be willing to fight, forgive, work hard, stay focused and follow your passion.
-Currently, he is scheduling his sold-out cooking classes up to six months in advance.
-He continues to teach them in the club house of the Cosmopolitan in Virginia Beach Town Center.
-He also began teaching classes in his apartment again as the "Dinner at the Chef's Table".
-He has learned the importance of 'giving back', as he has obligated himself to making yearly donations to local causes.
-In 2019, Matthew resigned from his role as General Managerof a corporate dining account inside an investment firm in Norfolk, and is focusing only on his cooking classes, weekly Chef's Table events, monthly television appearances on local WTKR 'Coast Live' morning show and building his brand of 20 different flavors of organic sea salt infusions.
+In 2013, two of his dogs came back to him and lived their best lives until they passed away in 2018 and 2019.
+Matthew would adopt another beautiful dog shortly thereafter.
+In 2015, Matthew began making his own brand of hand crafted sea salt infusions.
+Today, this salt company is now known as "East Coast Salt Company" and has more than thirty different flavors of sweet, smoked, and savory sea salt blends, sugars and peppers.
+Currently, he is scheduling his cooking classes six months in advance, has begun to offer private classes for two, private family classes, private bourbon classes, and recently began an internship program where he can continue to teach individuals who have an interest in pursuing a culinary career.
+Matthew has learned the importance of 'giving back', as he has obligated himself to making yearly donations to several local causes.
+In 2019, Matthew resigned from his position as General Manager of a corporate dining account inside an investment firm in Norfolk, VA, and he now focuses on his cooking classes and hand crafted salts (www.eastcoastsaltcompany.com).
 He has come to terms with his losses, and is eternally grateful for having experienced them.
-For, if he had not lost those jobs, his house, some of his belongings, his car and his dogs; he would not be where he is today.
+For if he had not lost these jobs, his house, some of his belongings, his car, and his dogs; he would not be where he is today.
 He continues to be thankful, and looks onward, outward and upward!
-He is excited to see his future unfold.
-He thanks God and the universe EVERY DAY.
+He is excited to see his future unfold, as he thanks God and the universe EVERY DAY.